subpardaemon/frigate-rclone-manager/README.md

 The missing link between Frigate and your cloud drive of choice

 # how to run it
 I suggest using pm2 or something similar.
 The point is that the script needs to run continously.
+You can do a `pm2 startup` to enable pm2 as a service, then a `pm2 start` in this folder, then a `pm2 save` to save the state of pm2 so it knows what to resurrect on reboot.

 # sample .env file
 ```